-A recognized baccalaureate, graduate or professional degree from a regionally accredited U.S. institution or a comparable degree from an international institution.
+A recognized baccalaureate, graduate or professional

+degree from a regionally accredited U.S. institution or a comparable degree from an international institution.

 For applicants with a bachelor's degree only, a minimum grade point average of B (3.0), calculated from all grades and credits after the semester where the applicant reached 60 semester hours or 90 quarter hours is required.
 Applicants should refer directly to their intended academic units for Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT) requirements.
-The Department of Religion is no longer requiring GRE scores.
+The Department of Religion is no longer requiring GRE scores, but these applicants are encouraged to provide them.